The Daugavet property is equivalent to the polynomial Daugavet property: The main results

 holds for every rank-one $T\in\mathcal{L}(X,Y)$.
 In this case, the same norm-equality is satisfied by all bounded linear operators not fixing a copy of $\ell_1$ (in particular, by all weakly compact operators) \cite[Corollary 3]{BK10}.
 Following \cite{Santos20}, we say that a (non-null) polynomial $Q\in \Pol(X,Y)$ is a \emph{polynomial Daugavet center} if the equation

 holds for every rank-one polynomial $P\in\Pol(X,Y)$.
 In this case, all weakly compact $P\in\Pol(X,Y)$ also satisfy the same norm equality (see \cite[Corollary 2.9]{Santos20}).
 Note that a Banach space $X$ has the DPr (respectively, polynomial DPr) if and only if the identity $\Id$ is a Daugavet (respectively, polynomial Daugavet) center.
-Also, by a standard convexity argument as the one in Remark~\ref{rem:l_1^2_identity}, $G$ is a Daugavet center (respectively, $Q$ is a polynomial Daugavet center) if and only if $\frac{G}{\norm{G}} \in S_{\mathcal{L}(X,Y)}$ is a Daugavet center (respectively, $\frac{Q}{\norm{Q}} \in S_{\mathcal{P}(X,Y)}$ is a polynomial Daugavet center).
+Also, by homogeneity, $G$ is a Daugavet center (respectively, $Q$ is a polynomial Daugavet center) if and only if $\frac{G}{\norm{G}} \in S_{\mathcal{L}(X,Y)}$ is a Daugavet center (respectively, $\frac{Q}{\norm{Q}} \in S_{\mathcal{P}(X,Y)}$ is a polynomial Daugavet center).
 Thus, when dealing with these properties, it is enough to work with norm-one operators or polynomials.
 For these notions, we have the following geometric characterizations.

 \begin{prop} Let $X$, $Y$ be Banach spaces, let $G\in\mathcal{L}(X,Y)$ with $\|G\|=1$, and let $Q\in \Pol(X,Y)$ with $\|Q\|=1$.
 Then we have the following statements.\parskip=0pt \begin{enumerate} \item[\textup{(a)}] \cite[Theorem~2.1]{BK10} The operator $G$ is a Daugavet center if and only if it satisfies the following condition: for every $y\in S_Y$ and every slice $S$ of $B_X$, we have that $\sup_{x\in S}\norm{y+G(x)}=2$. \item[\textup{(b)}] \cite[Theorem~2.2]{Santos20} The polynomial $Q$ is a polynomial Daugavet center if and only if it satisfies the following condition: for every $y\in S_Y$, $\eps>0$, and $p\in \Pol(X)$ with $\|p\| = 1$, there exists $x\in B_X$ and a modulus-one scalar $\omega\in\K$ such that $\real \omega p(x)>1-\eps$ and $\norm{y+\omega Q(x)}>2-\eps$. \end{enumerate} \end{prop}